KhronosGroup/glTF/extensions/2.0/Khronos/KHR_implicit_shapes/README.md

 }
 ```

-Shapes are parameterized in local space of the node they are associated with.
-If a shape is required to have an offset from the local space of the node the shape is associated with (for example a sphere _not_ centered at local origin or a rotated box,) a child node should be added with the desired offset applied, and the shape properties added to that child.

 To describe the geometry which represents the object, shapes must define at most one of the following properties:

 | |Type|Description|